senaabasz/sena/README.md

 This project focuses on classifying different species of fish using machine learning techniques.
-The dataset used contains images of various fish species, and the goal is to create a model that can accurately predict the species of a fish based on its image. https://www.kaggle.com/code/senaabasz/notebook539404c86e
+The dataset used contains images of various fish species, and the goal is to create a model that can accurately predict the species of a fish based on its image.
+The dataset contains multiple images of different fish species.
+Each image is labeled with the species name, which will be used for training and testing the classification model. https://www.kaggle.com/code/senaabasz/notebook539404c86e